aakash-sheth/US-Cities-Webscraping-/README.md

 # US-Cities-Webscraping-
-Web Scraping code to gather information about  315 cities in United  Stated of America from Wikipedia.
+Web scraping code to gather information about  315 cities in United  Stated of America from Wikipedia.

+This code uses following python libraries:
+Pandas
+Wikipedia
+Selenium